IntelligentSoftwareSystems/Galois/lonestar/independentset/README.md

 ===========
 In 'prio', when a node has high priority than all of its neighbors, it is marked as IN.
-For its neighbors, you can choose either 1) update its neighbors to OUT in same round (Push), or 2) next round its neighbors check they have an IN neighbor, and update themselves to OUT (Pull).
+For its neighbors, you can choose either 1) update its neighbors to OUT in same round (Push), or 2) next round its neighbors check if they have an IN neighbor, and update themselves to OUT (Pull).
 First method works better on none-power-law graphs.
 Second method works better on power-law graphs.